 You can save money and make your green building easier by selecting the proper lot when you buy your land.

 Excessive usage of water is typical of the average American household but it is possible to dramatically reduce water usage without even missing it.
 Not only does this save future resources, it also means saving money on your water bill and allows septic systems to remain healthier for a longer time.

 Low-flow shower heads and dual flush toilets are simply an easy selection when it’s time to outfit your home, as are front-loading washers.
 The washers can also be stacked with a dryer to save space.

 With houses being tightened up to prevent air infiltration, it also means that the air inside the house has a greater impact on our health since it’s not being exchanged as often.
 This makes it even more critical to utilize latex paints with low VOCs (volatile organic compounds).
 Some paints with low or no VOCs include:

 It’s a good idea to let carpets gas off for a day or two outside before they are installed in the house.
 Managing moisture inside the house can reduce mold and mildew issues and increase the comfort level.

 Careful framing saves money by not needing to buy as much lumber and also by not having to pay to have it hauled away.
 Reducing waste saves landfill space.
 Best of all, by recycling material you are saving money on purchasing and waste.

 It’s important to educate homeowners on the best way to preserve and operate their homes in an efficient and careful manner.
 Long-term maintenance issues are addressed and the longevity of the home is ensured.

-you can not only improve your lifestyle with a healthier, more efficient house, you also save money in the long run and preserve resources for future generations.
+These six areas have been identified as the most critical areas to be addressed in the design and building process.
+By following the guidelines for you can not only improve your lifestyle with a healthier, more efficient house, you also save money in the long run and preserve resources for future generations.